getsentry/sentry.engineering/data/blog/js-sdk-v8-retrospective.md

 ### Be critical of adding deprecations

 We always try to be critical when adding deprecations to the SDK codebase.
 However, looking back, there are certainly a few places where we deprecated things that were not _strictly necessary_ to be deprecated.
 We should always ask ourselves a second and third time if a deprecation is truly required before adding it.
+For example, we could have held back on removing the class-based integrations for one more major release, giving users more time to migrate.

 ### Be more active in the OpenTelemetry community